 Successful adoption of a mandatory home energy labeling policy will likely require multiple years of informational campaigns and alliance-building.

-Below is a table summarizing policy concerns from various stakeholder groups, along with potential solutions for addressing them.
+The following page contains a table summarizing policy concerns from various stakeholder groups, along with potential solutions for addressing them.